thomas-lamiaux/coq/doc/sphinx/proofs/writing-proofs/proof-mode.rst

 Proof mode
 ----------

+The Rocq Prover is a proof assistant (or interactive theorem prover), which allows users to interactively construct proofs through a dialog with the assistant.
+The assistant ensures the validity of each step of the proof.  :term:`Tactics <tactic>`, which represent steps in the proof of a theorem, are the building blocks for this dialog.

 :gdef:`Proof mode <proof mode>` is used to prove theorems.
 Rocq enters proof mode when you begin a proof, such as with the :cmd:`Theorem` command.
-It exits proof mode when you complete a proof, such as with the :cmd:`Qed` command.
-Tactics, which are available only in proof mode, incrementally transform incomplete proofs to eventually generate a complete proof.
+It exits proof mode when you complete a proof, such as with the :cmd:`Qed` command.  :term:`Tactics <tactic>`, which are available only in proof mode, incrementally transform incomplete proofs to eventually generate a complete proof.